MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/what-is-information-protection.md

 :::image type="content" source="media/what-is-mip.png" alt-text="The Azure Information Protection areas of the Microsoft Information Protection framework":::

+For more information about the MIP framework and its other elements, see [Microsoft Information Protection in Microsoft 365](https://aka.ms/MIPdocs).

 ## Azure Information Protection elements in MIP

 Azure Information Protection adds the following elements to the MIP framework: